Bucket Listers

 Jackson Park

 For a quieter park and waterside venue, consider the south side’s Jackson Park.
-The sprawling 542-acres includes plenty of features, such as a gym, vegetable garden, and tennis courts.
-There’s also a full beach next to Lake Michigan, and a Japanese Garden complete with a koi fish pond.
+The sprawling 542 acres include plenty of features, such as a gym, vegetable garden, and tennis courts.
+There’s also a full beach next to Lake Michigan and a Japanese Garden complete with a koi fish pond.
 It’s the perfect spot to enjoy an al-fresco meal on a lazy afternoon.

 For more information on Jackson Park.